yowainwright/pastoralist/README.md

 The ledger tracks:
 - `addedDate`: When the override was first added
-- `reason`: Why the override was needed (e.g., security issue description)
+- `reason`: Why the override was needed
 - `securityChecked`: Whether a security check was performed
 - `securityCheckDate`: When the last security check occurred
 - `securityProvider`: Which provider detected the vulnerability

-This allows you to see at a glance which packages were overridden due to security issues and when they were last verified.
+- `cve`: CVE identifier (if applicable)
+- `severity`: Vulnerability severity level (low, medium, high, critical)
+- `description`: Brief description of the vulnerability
+- `url`: Link to full vulnerability details

+This complete audit trail lets you understand exactly which security issues were fixed and provides full context for future reference.

 ### Best Practices